ngrilly/www.grilly.com/content/posts/2025-11-29-ai-hinton-jobs.md

 title: Why AI won't cause mass unemployment without a breakthrough on AGI
 ---

-I recently [watched](https://youtu.be/EK7uWh3TP3o) Geoffrey Hinton discuss the threat of AI to jobs at George Town University on 18 November 2025.
+Geoffrey Hinton recently discussed the threat of AI to jobs at George Town University on 18 November 2025 (source: [video](https://youtu.be/EK7uWh3TP3o)).

 He believes the AI revolution will not follow the historical pattern of previous industrial revolutions.
 His core concern: the people who lose their jobs won't have new jobs to turn to because AI will eventually be able to do any job a human can.